CLICK HERE FOR THE NEW 'GARDEN OF EADEN’ WEBSITE AND SEED SHOP

 Carrots

-Carrots are full beta carotene and part of the healing family of carotenoids which are known to be a powerful antioxidant.s Beta-carotene also provides protection against: cancer, especially lung, bladder, breast, oesophageal and stomach cancers; heart disease, and the progression of arthritis by as much as 70 percent.
+Carrots are full beta carotene and part of the healing family of carotenoids which are known to be a powerful antioxidants.
+Beta-carotene also provides protection against: cancer, especially lung, bladder, breast, esophageal and stomach cancers; heart disease, and the progression of arthritis by as much as 70 percent.
 In February 2005 a research team from the University of Newcastle upon Tyne and Danish Universities found they also contain falcarinol, a chemical believed to reduce the risk of developing cancer.
 High levels of beta-carotenes are also found in beetroot sweet potatoes and other yellow-orange vegetables.

 Figs